 Having grown up in a family where guilt-tripping was common.

-When a partner repeatedly guilt trips you, it can lead you to feel angry and resentful, which ultimately damages the relationship.
-If guilt tripping has become an ongoing problem, there are some ways to respond.
+When a partner repeatedly guilt trips you, it can lead you to feel angry and resentful, which ultimately damaged the relationship.
+If guilt-tripping has become an ongoing problem, there are some ways to respond.

 Try out the following tips:

 When someone is guilt-tripping you, there is typically an underlying motive.
 For instance, they may be hurt but unsure of how to communicate that.
 Listen to what they are trying to say, and ask some additional questions to get to the root of the problem.